pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

 You can change your name yourself, should you want to by using the following **"Settings" ----> "My Account"**.
 2. **Your Profile Picture** (also know as an Avatar) including your **User Status**: the user status is indicated according the colour of the frame surrounding the Profile Pic.
 This can also be changed under "Personal User Settings".
 You can also change your Profile Picture under **"Settings" ----> "My Account"**.
 The appropriate How To can be found under: Changing User Password, Telephone PIN and Avatar
 3. **Status Indicator:** You can change your status at any time and either enter a desired text, which will then be saved for later use, or you can use one of the predetermine Stati as listed under the "Personal User Settings" menu button.
-4. **Location:** This function displays the location where you are currently logged into mobydick.
+4. **Location:** This function displays the location where you are currently logged into the phone system.
 This is an important feature, should you need for example to change between HomeOffice and your actual Office.
 With locations, the setup is such that the telephones themselves are assigned to the Location, meaning that should you be logged into your HomOffice, your HomeOffice phone will ring and not your desk phone in the CompanyOffice.

 ## Journal
-The mobydick client call journal records and logs all incoming and outgoing calls
+The pascom client call journal records and logs all incoming and outgoing calls
 ![Screenshot - Journal](../../images/client_main_journal.png?width=80% "phone journal")

 The following information will be contained within the call journal: